An introductory review of the resource theory approach to thermodynamics: The resource theory of Thermal Operations

 \begin{ex}[LOCC transformations] Imagine Alice and Bob are at two different locations $A$ and $B$.
 Within each laboratory, each of them is allowed to perform any quantum operation, represented by an arbitrary Completely Positive and Trace Preserving (CPTP) linear map, also known as channel.
 Furthermore, Alice and Bob can communicate, but only classically: for example, Bob can condition the operation performed on his side on the outcome of a measurement on Alice's side.
 The set of operations identified in this way is known as Local Operations and Classical Communication (LOCC). \end{ex} More generally, the choice of a subset of all quantum channels defines a set of \emph{allowed transformations}; we assume an agent can perform such operations in arbitrary number (weakening this assumption may be an interesting line of research).
-We will not go into details about general resource theories, which is an interesting research topic since it seeks to identify common features of generically vastly different operational frameworks (the interested reader can consult, e.g., \cite{horodecki2013quantumness, brandao2015reversible, gour2017quantum, chitambar2018quantum} and references therein).
-From an operational point of view, it usually makes sense that the set of allowed operations is \begin{enumerate} \item \emph{Convex}: if one is allowed to build a box that performs operation $1$ and a box that performs operations $2$, it is natural to assume that we can build a third box that implements $1$ or $2$ conditioned on the outcome of a coin toss. \item \emph{Closed under composition}: this corresponds to sequentially implementing different operations, \item \emph{Contains the identity channel}: doing nothing is allowed. \end{enumerate}
+We will not delve into details about general resource theories, which is an interesting research topic since it seeks to identify common features of generically vastly different operational frameworks (the interested reader can consult, e.g., \cite{horodecki2013quantumness, brandao2015reversible, gour2017quantum, chitambar2018quantum} and references therein).
+From an operational point of view, it often makes sense that the set of allowed operations is \begin{enumerate} \item \emph{Convex}: if one is allowed to build a box that performs operation $1$ and a box that performs operations $2$, it is natural to assume that we can build a third box that implements $1$ or $2$ conditioned on the outcome of a coin toss. \item \emph{Closed under composition}: if one can perform operations $1$ and $2$, one can also implement them in a sequence. \item \emph{Contains the identity channel}: doing nothing is allowed. \end{enumerate}